Standardizing Laravel Applications at Northwestern University

 What "Production-Ready" Means at Northwestern

 Before diving into implementation, let's establish what "production-ready" actually means in Northwestern's context.
-These weren't aspirational goals, they were hard requirements driven by compliance, security, and operational needs.
+These aren't some abstract goals, they are hard requirements driven by compliance, security, and operational needs.

-🪪 Institutional Identity Integration - Northwestern operates a centralized identity system with NetIDs (unique identifiers for students, faculty, and staff), LDAP directory services, and SSO infrastructure.
+Institutional Identity Integration - Northwestern operates a centralized identity system with NetIDs (unique identifiers for students, faculty, and staff), directory services, and SSO infrastructure.
 Applications can't use Laravel's default email/password authentication.
-They must integrate with Northwestern's SSO, support MFA via Duo, and provision users automatically from the directory.
+They must integrate with Northwestern's SSO, support via Duo, and provision users automatically from the directory.

-🔑 Multiple Authentication Methods - Not every user has a NetID.
+Multiple Authentication Methods - Not every user has a NetID.
 External collaborators, partners, and community members need access to some applications.
-This means supporting three distinct authentication flows: SSO for internal users, passwordless email-based OTPs for external users, and token-based authentication for service-to-service integrations.
+This means supporting three distinct authentication flows: SSO for internal users, passwordless email-based s for external users, and token-based authentication for service-to-service integrations.

-🛡️ Compliance and Audit Requirements - Many Northwestern applications handle data subject to FERPA, HIPAA, or University policies, requiring attestation of compliance controls.
-This requires comprehensive audit trails showing who did what, when, and from where.
+Compliance and Audit Requirements - Many Northwestern applications handle data subject to , , or University policies, requiring attestation of compliance controls.
+This demands comprehensive audit trails showing who did what, when, and from where.
 Changes to sensitive records need full before/after tracking.
 API access needs IP restrictions and detailed logging.

-🔌 Service-Oriented Architecture - Northwestern's applications don't exist in isolation.
+Service-Oriented Architecture - Northwestern's applications don't exist in isolation.
 They integrate with data warehouses, external SaaS platforms, and other Northwestern services.
-APIs are first-class interfaces, not afterthoughts.
+APIs are considered first-class interfaces.
 Token management needs to support rotation, expiration notifications, and usage analytics.

 The Northwestern Laravel Starter